jojo157/FundCentreGame/README.md

 https://stackoverflow.com/questions/42533264/getting-error-promise-is-undefined-in-ie11 .
 I added this script and retested.
 Finally the page is working as intended on IE.

 I then started working on the game page but even after fixing the same issues as mentioned there were more compability issues.
 After trying many different troubleshooting steps, I decided to use githubs version control to revert my files to before I made the changes, as parts of my site that were working started to give errors.
 Given the time constriants of the project, I reached out to the student support in my course and they advised that as IE is being used less frequent that I should not focus on this browsers issues for the project as it is rapidly declining with time.

+I then added in an alert that would display when a user visits the landing page using Interent Explorer only to tell them to use another browser.
+This was achieved using navigator.appName as documented on [W3Schools](https://www.w3schools.com/jsref/prop_nav_appname.asp) but this only covers Internet explorer until version 10.
+To include version 11, I followed the advise on [stackoverflow](https://stackoverflow.com/questions/21825157/internet-explorer-11-detection) and included window.msCrypto as it is only implemented in IE11